-Red Clover Ley Three-Four Year Mixture 70% ORGANIC
+Red Clover Ley Three Year Mixture 70% ORGANIC

 Persistent and high yielding, this ley is tried, tested and highly successful, incorporating the best red clover and hybrid and perennial ryegrasses.
 It is usually cut in the third or fourth week of May and incorporates the best red clover with hybrid and perennial ryegrasses, giving yields nearly as high as our two year red clover ley, with twice the lifespan. br> br>We consider Aberystwyth hybrid ryegrasses to be better than the others as they are very persistent and provide leafy grazable swards in the summer and autumn.